vanus-labs/docs/content/vanus-connect/connector-guides/source/chatai/setup.md

 # ChatAI

-This guide contains information to set up a ChatAI Source in Vanus Cloud.
+This guide contains information to set up a ChatAI Source in Vanus Connect.

 ## Introduction